HCL-TECH-SOFTWARE/connections-doc/source/admin/install/t_update_web_addresses_in_IHS.md

     </sloc:href\>

     **Note:** If you plan to use a reverse proxy, the web addresses defined in this file must be updated to match the appropriate proxy server URLs.
-Go to the [HCL Connections wiki](http://www-10.lotus.com/ldd/lcwiki.nsf/) for more information about deployment scenarios, including how to configure a reverse proxy.
+For more information about [how to configure a reverse proxy](../install/t_install_deploy_caching_proxy.md).

 4. Save and check in the LotusConnections-config.xml file.